Nebula Genomics: Use by law enforcement and risk of data breaches

 Nebula Genomics says that it is developing its own blockchain to enforce security and privacy but, despite that, re-identification of people starting from the genetic data could still be possible (DNA itself is a unique identifier), law enforcement could still issue search warrants or subpoena the data, and difficulties related to encrypting whole genomes mean that this technology could still be vulnerable to data breaches.
 This is also stated in Nebula Genomics' Privacy Policy: "However, under certain circumstances your genetic information may be subject to processing pursuant to laws, regulations or judicial or governmental orders, warrants or subpoenas.
 In other words, a lawful demand by public authorities may require we share your personal Information", they also state that: "We may share your personal data if we believe it is reasonably necessary to enforce the Nebula Terms and Conditions, protect the security and integrity of our Services, or protect the rights, safety, or property of Nebula, our employees or users".
 About data breaches risk it's written that: "While we cannot guarantee that loss, access or misuse of data will not occur, we use reasonable efforts to prevent these outcomes."

 Technology

 Nebula Genomics develops technologies to enable controllable, transparent and secure genomic data sharing.
 It is also developing approaches for privacy-preserving analysis of genomic datasets.

 Awards

-In 2019, Nebula Genomics won the "Best-in-Show" award at the SXSW Pitch competition, part of the South by Southwest festival.
+In 2019, the company won the "Best-in-Show" award at the SXSW Pitch competition, part of the South by Southwest festival.